 The ASPCA Equine Fund

-ASPCA Equine Fund (AEF) offers lifesaving resources for equine rescues and sanctuaries.
-Through a combination of financial help, in-person and online training, and sharing of best practices, AEF works to improve the health and welfare of those saving the nation's horses.
+Today, the ASPCA Equine Fund (AEF) offers lifesaving resources for equine rescues and sanctuaries and fights for equine protection on the legislative level.
+Through a combination of financial help, in-person and online training and sharing of best practices, AEF supports the organizations and individuals who are saving our nation's horses.

 The AEF cooperates with other equine resources that can also provide support and information.
 The Global Federation of Animal Sanctuaries works at an international level to help equine rescues and sanctuaries improve animal care, obtain funding and connect with the larger animal protection community.
 The Homes for Horses Coalition is a collective of professionals working together to advance equine protection by promoting growth and professionalism in the equine protection community.